-In summary, although the value of $n{\rm VHS}$ and the FS structure are very different between the original Koshino model and the present model in the main text, both models lead to essentially the same nematic bond order solution.
-Thus, q = 0 nematic bond order is stably obtained near the VHS filling irrespective of huge difference in the FS structure.
+In summary, although the value of n{VHS} and the FS structure are very different between the original Koshino model and the present model in the main text, both models lead to essentially the same nematic bond order solution.
+Thus, q=0 nematic bond order is stably obtained irrespective of huge difference in the FS structure.